mariovisic/has_face/README.md

 # Has face
-A validator for active model to detect the presence of faces in image by using the face.com API.
+An Active model validator to validate that images contain faces by using the face.com API.
 The validator works by uploading images to face.com and then checking to see if any faces were tagged in the photo.
-It has been tested with carrierwave attachments but will work with any attachment type that responds to a 'path' method.
+It has been tested with carrierwave attachments but will work with any attachment type that correctly responds to a `path` method.

 ## Requirements
 - Rails 3.0 or greater